-- Founding and sponsoring the first "Sustainability Award" in 2016, 2017, and 2018 for businesses and organizations through the Comox Valley Chamber of Commerce Community Awards.
+- Founding and sponsoring the first "Sustainability Award" since 2016 (ongoing) for businesses and organizations through the Comox Valley Chamber of Commerce Community Awards.

 - Contributing logistics and local knowledge support for multiple international wildlife documentary film crews working to further public education and understanding about sensitive ecological and conservation considerations, including the delicate recovery and interface of sea otters, coastal wolves, and local human culture.

 - Committing to contributing a minimum of 1% of annual gross revenues (not net revenues or profit) to environmental conservation and stewardship activities through non-profit organizations.
 We exceed this through financial and volunteer contributions.
 This is tracked through 1% For the Planet.
 This has been directed to the Georgia Strait Alliance, Cumberland Community Forest Society, Watershed Sentinel, Wilderness Tourism Association of BC, Comox Valley Project Watershed (supported through the Comox Valley Community Foundation), Coast Mountain Academy (experiential education programs), and sponsoring the "Sustainability Award" for the Comox Valley Chamber of Commerce Annual Community Awards.

 - Furthering community education and awareness around wildlife safety and co-existence, including with the young pack of sea wolves on Spring Island and in the Mission Group of Islands.